GilmoreEng/GOOD-form/GOOD-KiraW.md

 ## Goals/Projects/Items of Interest
 |Topic|Update|
 |:---:|:---:|
+|Expand SciViz offering, workshop, and awareness| New round of invitations.
+|OmniGlobe CoorsTek| Owner Physics DH: Frederic Sarazin.
+After discussion email and asked to step in to help.
+Tue, 8/20 OmniGlobal display follow up Mines library of NASA vis of CO2 video.
+Fred responded, waiting for meeting invite.
+|Workshop with the library| Work with Seth in the library to develop cross-usage content.
+Meta-data and life cycle.
+Set meeting with Seth on Oct 2.
+|Website content| https://cu-boulder-crdds.github.io/LearningMaterials/PythonDataViz.html Need signup.
+|Test Visualization Software Workflows for Collaboration| Omniverse testing on laptop and USD files format testing.
+DONE!
+Entitlement received from NVIDIA.
+DONE!
+Server is Wendian Rack with SSD.
+Need code and architecture plan, code deployment, etc. Email sent to request code!
+|Ease-of-use access to HPC at Mines through improvements to Open Ondemand| Fix up JupyterLab Deployment, Document all changes in logs, copy code to github RC repo.
+Fix python envs in jupyterLab.
+Deploy MINES OOD apps at gibhub.
 |Fall Student Project | Github repo: https://github.com/TriHardStudios/F23_CSM_Gilmore.
 Need to integrate CS OOD Apps into new version.
 |Personal Development| "Unity Teaching BETA trainning:" Voucher recieved.
 Need to find the materials to review, and then schedule exam at Arvada RRCC testing center.
+HR training review of Accountability and Teamwork sessions.
 |Culture/Community|
 |TDX/Service|
-|On-prem Cluster| Help test new python mini-forge
+|On-prem Cluster| Help test new python mini-forge.
+Helped Mike on Saturday to completed Vbat, rack wiggles, memory repair.
 |Cloud/HPC IaaS|
 |Admin Automation App|
-|Apps| OmniVerse software request ticket.
-TICKET # 21683373 #21797086 for delpoyment.
-Test install on Laptop complete.
-Rebuild of laptop complete.
-Need to reinstall.
-Request Enterprise license, DONE! https://www.nvidia.com/en-us/omniverse/enterprise/#nv-accordion-0895ac2436-item-9c8f1b2e09
-|Build CloudCompare| Reviewed build requirements.
-Uses FLATPAK manager.
-Need to ask Mike about it. push back to Q2, work Github OOD.
+|Apps| Update OOD to new version of python module.
+Matlab 2024a rewrite html server app.
+|Build CloudCompare| Uses FLATPAK manager in Q2.
 |Vis&GUI| Look into v3.1 "my projects" which replaces "my templates".
-Need to fix JupyterLab OOD environment checks.
-DONE!
-Fix python envs in jupyterLab.
-Deploy MINES OOD apps at gibhub.
-Test Mark III sys workshop material.
+Test Mark III sys workshop material, Nick never tested it.
 |Website| Website Docs out of date need to update after workshop.
 See above.
-Also update SciVis offering. ~~~~~~~ Update wording on Matlab offering.
+Also update SciVis offering.
+Need access to WPFILES for rc.
 |BIZ model discussion| Condo Model review stats?
 Help look at stats and graph some.
+Reworking even 1-50.
 ## Obstacles
 |Identify roadblocks in the way of goal/project completion and overall employee success.|
 |---|